Yizhang-Li/FSDL_ANOMALIB/README.md

 ## Deployment

-General steps to deploy your code include

-1. Build your machine learning model and pipeline
-2. Create/setup a AWS account
+1. Create/setup a AWS account
-3. Package your code in a Docker container
+2. Register an image repo on AWS ECR.
-4. Upload your Docker image to AWS Elastic Container Registry (ECR)
+3. Upload your Docker image to AWS Elastic Container Registry (ECR)
+    - docker login
+    - docker build -t
+    - docker tag
+    - docker push
-5. Create your AWS Lambda to run the ECR image
+4. Create your AWS Lambda to run the ECR image
-6. Run/test/configure your AWS Lambda
-7. Deliver your results to others who may need the results
+    - Create the Lambda function with pushed image
+    - Config max memory usage and timeout
+    - Create a test
+    - Add a triger
+5. Run the frontend in a seperate ec2 instance.

 ![Deployment Process](images/diagram2.png)